LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/writing-a-jolt-specification.md

 ]
 ```

-**Using the & wildcard:** Use the wildcard “&” if you want to use the key on LHS as a key on the RHS.
-This wildcard has sugarcoated canonical syntax “&(n,m)” for complex mappings: The first param tells the level to go up on LHS from current node, and the second param tells which part of key (applicable when using “ * ” on LHS object keys) to use on the RHS.
+**Using the & wildcard:** Use the wildcard “&” if you want to use the key on the LHS as a key on the RHS.
+This wildcard has a sugarcoated canonical syntax “&(n,m)” for complex mappings:
+* The first parameter tells the level to go up on the LHS from current node.
+* The second parameter tells which part of the key (applicable when using “ * ” on LHS object keys) to use on the RHS.

-The syntaxes below are equal, i.e., params/brackets can be ignored for simple mappings:
+The syntaxes below are equal, i.e., parameters/brackets can be ignored for simple mappings:<br>
-& = &0 = &(0) = &(0,0)
+& = &0 = &(0) = &(0,0)<br>
 &1 = &(1) = &(1,0)

 ```JSON